janelia-kicad/LED-Display_G4_Hardware_Arena/index.md

 Recent tests have shown, that these ribbon cables introduce noise and should be kept as short as possible.
 Version 1 is a simple 2-layer PCB.
 Version 2 is a 4-layer PCB which also has a power connector and an additional header to directly connect a panel.
 Version 2 is currently untested, we recommend version 1.

+## Arena 12-12

+Cylindrical arena with 12 column locations.
+Currently the folder only contains version 5.0.
+V5.0 is an exeriment to have an arean without an interconnect PCB, but doesn't work so far.

 # Files